OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 - External Storage
 - Keystore

-Furthermore to this there are a number of other functions in Android built for various use cases that can also result in the storage of data and respectively should also be tested, such as:
+In addition to this, there are a number of other functions in Android built for various use cases that can also result in the storage of data and respectively should also be tested, such as:

 - Logging Functions
 - Android Backups